• Home

 We have a few more potential no-shows to add.
 Things aren’t looking good for Cannes regular Nanni Moretti’s “It Will Happen Tonight,” which at the moment has yet to be submitted, to the point where intel suggests it might skip the festival entirely and instead opt for a 2027 bow.

-Meanwhile, despite the March 23 deadline having long passed, a few filmmakers have been granted an extension to submit, and that includes Na Hong-jin, whose chaotic ending in “Hope” might have finally wrapped, and Kirill Serebrennikov, aiming to once again be at Cannes, this time with his French-produced “After.”
+Meanwhile, despite the March 23 deadline having long passed, a few filmmakers have been granted an extension to submit, and that includes Na Hong-jin, whose chaotic editing with “Hope” might finally be wrapping up soon, and Kirill Serebrennikov, aiming to once again be at Cannes, this time with his French-produced “After.”
+These titles might be late additions.

 There’s also word that Pedro Almodóvar has — surprisingly — requested that his “Bitter Christmas” be played out of competition, instead of competing for the Palme d’Or.